 Can I substitute Japanese glutinous rice or sweet rice with other types of glutinous rice?

 Japanese short-grain sweet rice/glutinous rice is NOT the same as Thai/Chinese long-grain glutinous rice.
 Mochi made of long-grain glutinous rice is more starchy and it’s not the same as Japanese mochi texture.
 I wouldn’t recommend substituting Japanese glutinous rice with Thai/Chinese variety).

-Although it is called the glutinous rice due to its sticky or gluey texture, glutinous rice actually does not contain any gluten.
-It should be safe for gluten-free diet.
+Although it is called glutinous rice due to its sticky or gluey texture, glutinous rice actually does not contain any gluten.
+It should be safe for a gluten-free diet.

 Preparation for Japanese glutinous rice or sweet rice